Joey Gallo Player Props: Twins vs. White Sox

 Joey Gallo At The Plate

-- Gallo has gotten a hit in nine of 19 games this season (47.4%), with multiple hits twice.
+- In nine of 20 games this season (45.0%), Gallo has reached safely via hit, and that includes multiple hits twice.

-- Gallo has picked up an RBI in 31.6% of his games this year, with two or more RBI in 21.1% of his games.
-He has also driven in three or more runs in three contests.
+- Gallo has had an RBI in six games this season (30.0%), including four multi-RBI outings (20.0%).
+He has also driven home three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.